nauqh/autograde/README.md

    - The system assumes that submissions will contain only Python functions.
 If a learner submits content other than Python functions, the system may be unable to parse it correctly, resulting in a failed grade.

 ### 2. 🚧Exams in Development - SQL Module:
-   - There is an ongoing issue with extracting learner submissions for the SQL module.
+   - There is an ongoing issue with extracting learner submissions.
 To resolve this, I am working on a solution that involves uploading learner submissions to temporary storage and extracting them via an API.
    - At the end of their exam, learners will be presented with a button to upload their submissions to the cloud.
    - The system will retrieve the latest submission using the learner's email instead of extracting it from the platform.